What are the responsibilities and job description for the Classroom Teacher/Wardlaw Program position at Atlanta Speech School?

 - Support each student in your class as needed to secure other services provided by the school or by referral to outside sources.

-- Work within our Integrated Intervention Model™ to establish and implement appropriate language goals for each student within the class setting.
+- Work within our Integrated Intervention Model™ to establish and implement appropriate language goals for each student in the classroom.

 - Engage parents as partners.